Maintaining Your Aid

 - Changes in enrollment status

-Some programs, such as career and technical programs measured in clock-hours, have additional requirements you must also meet to maintain your aid.
+Some programs, such as career and technical programs measured in clock-hours, have additional clock-hour program requirements you must also meet to maintain your aid.

 In order to ensure that your financial aid remains up-to-date, you should keep your personal info (such as your name and address) current with the Admissions and Records Office and inform the Financial Aid Office of any major changes and relevant life events, such as: